TharinsaMudalige/Netflix-Intelligence-Insights-and-Recommendations/README.md

 - Data Analyst Role - Preprocessed the Netflix dataset, created visualizations (Top genres, Trends, Ratings, Content by country), and built a dashboard.
 - Data Scientist Role - Built a content-based recommendation system using TF-IDF vectorization and cosine similarity.
 Developed a Streamlit web app to interact with the recommendation model.

+**Model Logic**

+Feature Engineering:

+- The movie genres and descriptions were combined into a single text field for each movie.

+Text Vectorization:

+- The combined text for all movies was transformed into numerical form using TF-IDF vectorization, which gives importance to unique and meaningful words.

+Similarity Calculation:

+- Using the TF-IDF vectors, the cosine similarity between every pair of movies was calculated.

+- The cosine similarity score represents how closely related two movies are based on their text content.

+Precomputed Similarity Matrix:

+- All similarity scores were stored in a cosine similarity matrix, so the model doesn't need to recalculate similarities every time.

+Recommendation Logic:

+- For any given movie, the model finds its corresponding row in the cosine similarity matrix using the recommendation function.

+- It then sorts other movies based on similarity scores and selects the top 5 most similar movies as recommendations.

 **How to run**

 Step 1: Download the Project Folder